Skip to main content

 Beta

 The Supervisor API simplifies building custom agents on Databricks with support for background mode for long-running tasks.
-You define the model, tools, and instructions in one request to an OpenResponses-compatible endpoint (POST /mlflow/v1/responses), and Databricks runs the agent loop for you: repeatedly calling the model, selecting and executing tools, and synthesizing a final response.
+You define the model, tools, and instructions in one request to an OpenResponses-compatible endpoint (POST ai-gateway/mlflow/v1/responses), and Databricks runs the agent loop for you: repeatedly calling the model, selecting and executing tools, and synthesizing a final response.

 There are three approaches to build a customized tool-calling agent on Databricks: